-An IP PIN is a six-digit number that prevents criminals from filing a fraudulent tax return using another taxpayer’s Social Security number.
-The IP PIN is known only to the taxpayer and the IRS and helps the IRS verify the taxpayer’s identity when they file their electronic or paper tax return.
+An IP PIN is a six-digit number that prevents criminals from filing a tax return using another taxpayer’s Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN).
+The IRS provides IP PINs directly to taxpayers, and they can be used to verify the taxpayer’s identity when they file their electronic or paper tax return.

 You also need to provide a mobile phone number linked to your name so that the IRS can send you an activation code.
 If you can’t provide this, the IRS can send your activation code by mail.